jcomeauictx/gnixl/noosepapers.com/README.md

 Public domain clip art from Wikimedia Commons: <https://commons.wikimedia.org/wiki/File:Gallows_(PSF).png>

 Will probably be using these folks for printing, if this ever comes to fruition: <https://makemynewspaper.com/specifications/>.
 Their pre-sales support was quick and accurate, and their pricing is competitive.

+Considering using gothic fonts from <https://www.dafont.com/dieter-steffmann.d253>, labeled "100% Free" on the linked page.
+"Cloister Black" will likely be used for the first edition of the Noosepaper.